 Trouble is, over time shims deteriorate.
 Plain steel shims become badly corroded and may crumble into flakes after years of service.
 Stainless steel shims are the most durable and will last for years, but stainless is expensive.
 Many OEMs figure the pads will be replaced in a few years anyway so they use the cheaper plain steel shims.

-Some pads now have integrally molded built-in shims.
+Some brake pads now have integrally molded built-in shims.
 This eliminates the corrosion issue entirely along with the chance of someone forgetting to install new shims when the pads are replaced.
-Just remember not to install regular shims with pads that have built-in shims, otherwise the pads may not fit the calipers.
+DO NOT install regular shims with pads that have built-in shims, otherwise the pads may not fit the calipers.

 The key here is using the right kind of lubricant.
 The lubricant must be heat resistant so it won't melt and run off the pads, and it must be durable so it will provide long-lasting protection.
 Synthetic lubricants that are compatible with the rubber parts, application and temperature range are a good choice for this type of application.